HSU-HPC/BERT/README.md

 devtools::install_github("HSU-HPC/BERT/BERT")
 ```
 ### Additional Features
-In order to use the MPI backend, the user should install the packages `Rmpi` and `doMPI` on their system.
+In order to use the MPI backend, users should install the packages `Rmpi` and `doMPI` on their system.
 Note, that this requires a working MPI installation on your system.
 ```R
 install.packages("Rmpi")
 install.packages("doMPI")